Partial identification for discrete data with nonignorable missing outcomes: References

-Gustafson, P. (2015).
-Bayesian inference for partially identified models: Exploring the limits of limited data (Vol. 140).
-CRC Press.
+Gustafson, P. (2015), Bayesian inference for partially identified models: Exploring the limits of limited data (Vol. 140), CRC Press.

-Heckman, J. J. (1979).
-Sample selection bias as a specification error.
-Econometrica: Journal of the econometric society, 153-161.
+Heckman, J. J. (1979), "Sample selection bias as a specification error," \textit{Econometrica: Journal of the econometric society}, 153-161.

-Linero, A. R., and Daniels, M. J. (2015).
-A flexible Bayesian approach to monotone missing data in longitudinal studies with nonignorable missingness with application to an acute schizophrenia clinical trial.
-Journal of the American Statistical Association, 110(509), 45-55.
+Linero, A. R., and Daniels, M. J. (2015), "A flexible Bayesian approach to monotone missing data in longitudinal studies with nonignorable missingness with application to an acute schizophrenia clinical trial," \textit{Journal of the American Statistical Association}, 110, 45-55, doi: 10.1080/01621459.2014.969424.

-Linero, A. R., and Daniels, M. J. (2018).
-Bayesian approaches for missing not at random outcome data: The role of identifying restrictions.
-Statistical science: a review journal of the Institute of Mathematical Statistics, 33(2), 198.
+Linero, A. R., and Daniels, M. J. (2018), "Bayesian approaches for missing not at random outcome data: The role of identifying restrictions," \textit{Statistical science: a review journal of the Institute of Mathematical Statistics}, 33, 198-213, doi: 10.1214/17-STS630.